turbonomic/kubeturbo/deploy/kubeturbo-for-aws/README.md

 #### Option 1: Copy the existing one

 You can copy the existing kubeconfig generated when you deploy your Kubernetes cluster on AWS.
 So make sure you copy kubeconfig as well as the whole credentials folder into /etc/kubeturbo dir.
-In credentials dir, make sure there are admin-key.pem, admin.pem and ca.pem.
+In the credentials dir, make sure there are admin-key.pem, admin.pem and ca.pem.

 #### Option 2: Generate From Certificate

 You can also generate a kubeconfig file from your certificates.
-The [create_kubeconfig.sh](https://raw.githubusercontent.com/vmturbo/kubeturbo/master/examples/deploy_kubeturbo/create_kubeconfig.sh) can help you quick generated it with all necessary certicates embeded.
+The [create_kubeconfig.sh](https://raw.githubusercontent.com/vmturbo/kubeturbo/master/examples/deploy_kubeturbo/create_kubeconfig.sh) can help you quick generate it with all of the necessary certicates embedded.

-In order to run create_kubeconfig.sh, you need to provide api-server address and correct certicates.
+In order to run create_kubeconfig.sh, you need to provide api-server address and correct certificates.
 For example:

 ```console
 $ ./create_kubeconfig --server=<SERVER_ADDRESS> --ca=<PATH_TO_YOUR_CA_FILE> --cert=<PATH_TO_YOUR_CERTIFICATE_FILE> --key=<PATH_TO_YOUR_KEY_FILE>